This was my worst nightmare as a marketing leader.

 As a fellow marketer, I wish you luck on your marketing journey.
 But most of all, I wish you peace.

-PPS.
-We are building a free tool to help you increase webinar conversions dramatically - the industry's first Email Webinar AI Assistant.
-Check it out here.
+PS.
+We are building a tool to help you increase lead conversions dramatically - Check it out here.